Why Florida residents may soon pay a 'hurricane tax'

 • Progressive no longer selling new policies (April 2022)

-Florida homeowners can use Policygenius to compare home insurance quotes from several companies, including the Citizens, Universal Property, and Slide Insurance.
+Florida homeowners can use Policygenius to compare home insurance quotes from several companies, including Citizens, Universal Property, and Slide Insurance.

 What it would take to trigger a ‘hurricane tax’